-- There is no heating requirement.

-- The heat pump does not call on heating nor hot water.

-- The heat pump defrosts.

-- Temperature conditions tripped.

-- Wait until the temperature condition has been reset.

-- Minimum time between compressor starts has not been reached.

-- Wait 30 minutes and then check if the compressor has started.

-- Alarm tripped.

-- Follow the display instructions.
+- There is no heating requirement. - The heat pump does not call on heating nor hot water. - The heat pump defrosts. - Compressor blocked due to the temperature conditions. - Wait until the temperature is within the product's working range. - Minimum time between compressor starts has not been reached. - Wait 30 minutes and then check if the compressor has started. - Alarm tripped. - Follow the display instructions.